by MU Instructional Designers

 Scaffold ethical behavior.

 Additionally, that responsibility extends to respecting copyright.
 If any part of a student’s infographic is something they didn’t make/think/say, then they need to first find out if they’re allowed to use it, and then if they do have permission, give credit where credit is due.
-Copyright considerations apply to student’s infographics too.
+As content creators, students must also consider how copyright applies their own infographics.
 Creative Commons licenses give students control over how their work is shared and used by others.

 Researching topics and gathering material for an infographic also provides an excellent opportunity for students to practice information validation skills.
 They will need to evaluate the credibility of the sources they want to use to develop their story to ensure they are sharing information that is accurate.